On this page we list all our English astrology book reviews.

 By presenting this book, the author shows that astrology is finally changing and evolving from a static way of assessing charts (the aspects) to a more dynamic, evolutionary and more insightful one (the planetary phases).

-This as such brings another dimension and higher level into astrology.
+This as such brings another dimension and higher level of consciousness into astrology.

 This book is another gem that proves that modern astrology, if well researched and based upon facts and real situations, is a real science.